aurghya-0/course-materials/Converted_C_guidelines/42.typ

 - Use diagrams to visually explain pointer movements in memory.
 - For the operator precedence question, consider using drawings or tables to clarify.

-This guideline provides a scaffolded, interactive learning path to master pointer initialization and pointer arithmetic in C with practical examples and exercises reinforcing concepts at every stage.